thefrosty/wp-featured-image-column/README.md

 ## Upgrade Notice

 ### 0.3

-* Code cleanup, compatibility updates for WordPress 4.8, quick edit no longer collapses the columns and the settings actually toggle post_types on/off!
+Code cleanup, compatibility updates for WordPress 4.8, quick edit no longer collapses the columns and the settings actually toggle post_types on/off!

-### 0.2.2

-* Happy holidays!
-If you like the updates please consider donating.
-PayPal: austin@thefrosty.com.
-WP 4.1 and post type settings.

-### 0.2.1

-* Happy holidays!
-If you like the updates please consider donating.
-PayPal: austin@thefrosty.com.
-WP 3.8 and PHP 5.3+ compat.

-### 0.1.9

-* Happy 311 day!
-Finally fixed duplicate image output.
-Yay for cache array().

-### 0.1.7

-* Working on fixed repeating images.

-### 0.1.6

-* Cleaned up code thanks to Chris @ iThemes.
-All errors should be suppressed and clear.

-### 0.1.2

-* Code cleanup, attempt at fixing a fatal error when no posts exist (still in progress).

-### 0.1.1

-* Adds support for public $post_type's that support 'post-thumbnails'.